kongou-ae/Test-Azure/README.md

 - Application Gateway should be v2
 - Minimum instance should be greater equal two

+### AppService

+- App Service Plan should be greater equal Basic
+- Sku for production should have grater equal two instances

 ### Compute

 - Boot diag should be enabled